How To: Business Model Canvas Explained

 The Business Model Canvas (BMC) is a strategic management tool to quickly and easily define and communicate a business idea or concept.

-It is a one page document which works through the fundamental elements of a business or product, structuring an idea in a coherent way.
+It is a one-page document that works through the fundamental elements of a business or product, structuring an idea in a coherent way.

 The right side of the BMC focuses on the customer (external), while, the left side of the canvas focuses on the business (internal).